livefront/duvet/README.md

 )
 ```

+`Sheets` will make the following changes to the scroll view:

+* `Sheets` will become the `UIScrollView` delegate.
+If there was an existing `delegate` on the scroll view, `Sheets` will continue forwarding any `UIScrollViewDelegate` methods to the original `delegate`.
+It's important to set a `delegate`, if necessary, *before* creating the `SheetItem` to continue receiving `UIScrollViewDelegate` methods.
+* Enables `alwaysBounceVertical`.
+This is required for sliding the sheet or swipe to dismiss.
+* The sheet view will also add itself as a target of the scroll view's `panGestureRecognizer`.

 ### Pushing/Popping Sheets

 `SheetViewController` supports managing a stack of `SheetItem`s.
 This allows additional sheets to be pushed on and then popped off of the stack.